 Some individuals in recovery may eventually reintroduce occasional, responsible drinking into their lives, while others who don’t meet the criteria for alcohol use disorder may still find value in taking breaks from alcohol.

 Sober curiosity is not a one-size-fits-all approach; it encourages individuals to explore what aligns best with their unique needs and goals.
 Recognizing the multifaceted nature of alcohol use and recovery is essential in embracing a sober curious lifestyle that empowers individuals to make informed choices about their relationship with alcohol.

 How We Can Assist Your Sober Curious Journey

 Some people also find success with taking regular breaks from drinking, such as having several days off per week or going completely dry once every few months.
 Others may decide on “sobriety lite” by limiting themselves only to certain types or amounts of drinks when socializing or attending events.

-If you feel like alcohol is causing problems in your life, Zinnia Healing is here to help.
+If you feel like alcohol is causing problems in your life, Zinnia Health is here to help.
 We understand alcohol addiction treatment can be intimidating, but it’s the first step toward recovery.
 Give us a call on our alcoholism helpline at (855) 430-9439 to learn more.